-The Capital One® Venture® Rewards Credit Card is yet another card that offers a flat 2x miles for each dollar you spend.
-However, you can also earn 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
+The Capital One Venture Rewards Credit Card is yet another card that offers a flat 2x miles for each dollar you spend.
+However, you can also enjoy a one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel.

 #5: Hilton Honors Aspire Card from American Express

 While the Hilton Honors Aspire Card from American Express is the only hotel credit card that made our list, there’s plenty of reason this card deserves our praise.
 Not only does it offer a big signup bonus (150,000 Hilton Honors points after you spend $4,000 on your card within three months of account opening), but you get important travel perks.
 Benefits include a $250 annual airline credit, a $250 Hilton resort credit each year, a free weekend night award your first year and each year on your cardmember anniversary, and a Priority Pass Select airport lounge membership, among others.